charliecalvert/CloudNotes/Assignments/BootstrapBasics.md

 sed -i -- 's/node\s/nodemon /g' package.json
 ```

-Then let's copy in a favicon and change the title:
+Then let's copy in a favicon and change the title to include your last name:

 ```
 cp ~/Git/JsObjects/Data/MongoLab03/favicon.png public/.
-sed -i -- 's/Express/Week03-Bootstrap-Basics/g' routes/index.js
+sed -i -- 's/Express/Bootstrap-Basics-LastName/g' routes/index.js
 ```

 This part of your work is done now, but as an fyi, this is how it looks if you put it all together: